Steve Hackett: 1970–1977: Genesis

-After recording his debut album Voyage of the Acolyte, Hackett resumed working in Genesis and recorded A Trick of the Tail (1976), the band's first with Collins on lead vocals.
-Hackett is credited on "Dance on a Volcano", "Entangled", and "Los Endos".
+After recording his debut album Voyage of the Acolyte, Hackett resumed working in Genesis, who recorded A Trick of the Tail (1976), the band's first after Gabriel left the band.
+At this point Banks felt that the practice of crediting all Genesis songs as written by all the members no longer accurately reflected the balance within the group, since the bulk of The Lamb Lies Down on Broadway was written by Gabriel and himself, and at his prodding the band switched to using individual writing credits.
+As a result, Hackett is credited for co-writing only three of the eight songs on A Trick of the Tail: "Dance on a Volcano", "Entangled" and "Los Endos".
 The follow-up, Wind & Wuthering (1976), is Hackett's final studio album with the band.
 He had grown increasingly constricted by his lack of freedom and level of input and was insistent that more of his material be included on the album, but was rebuffed.
-Of the nine tracks, he was credited with four: "Eleventh Earl of Mar", "Blood on the Rooftops", "Unquiet Slumbers for the Sleepers...", and "...In That Quiet Earth".
-Another track of Hackett's, "Please Don't Touch", was rehearsed but rejected and replaced with an instrumental, "Wot Gorilla?".
-Another, "Inside and Out" (credited to the entire band), was relegated to the band's first extended play release, Spot the Pigeon (1977).
+One of his rejected songs, "Please Don't Touch", was adopted for his second solo album, Please Don't Touch!.

-After the Wind & Wuthering tour, Hackett left the band during the mixing stage of the Genesis live album, Seconds Out.
+Hackett left the band during the mixing stage of the Genesis live album, Seconds Out.
 His departure was announced in the press during the promotion of the album on 8 October 1977.
 Hackett has said that he "needed autonomy".